fernandopassaia/app_fullstackdemo/README.md

 **BackEnd** will provide an API to support Mobile/Panel apps.
-All the "Brain" of the App: The Business Logic, Entities, the Database layers, API, Services/Handlers, will be here. **Under the hood**: The BackEnd .NET Core with Rich Architecture DDD/SOLID will be running providing all this data for both apps.
+All the "Brain" of the App: The Business Logic, Entities, the Database layers, API, Services/Handlers, will be here. **Under the hood**: The BackEnd .NET Core with Rich Architecture DDD/SOLID with CleanCode will be running providing all this data for both apps.

 **MobileApp** can "register" the Device on backend - informing to backend the Manufacturer, Model, Phone Number, Serial Number, IMEI and some other information.
 You could use your Real Device or also an Emulator (like Android Studio or